neo4j/neo4j-javascript-driver/packages/neo4j-driver/README.md

 driver.close() // returns a Promise
 ```

-otherwise the application shutdown might hang or exit with a non-zero exit code.
+otherwise application shutdown might hang or it might exit with a non-zero exit code.

 ### In web browser